gbaranski/ezsockets/README.md

 # ezsockets

-Have you ever had troubles building a WebSocket server or a client in Rust?
-This crate might come very handy.
+Have you ever struggle with creating a WebSocket server or a client in Rust?
+This crate is for you.

-- High level abstraction of WebSocket, handling Ping/Pong from both Client and Server
+- High level abstraction of WebSocket, handling Ping/Pong from both Client and Server.
-- Use of traits to allow declarative and event-based programming
+- Use of traits to allow declarative and event-based programming.

 ## Client

 #### NOTE: Enable `client` feature to use it.

-Simplest client that redirects stdin to the WebSocket server can be represented by the following code:
+The code below represents simple client that redirects stdin to the WebSocket server.

 ```rust
 use async_trait::async_trait;